-2.2 Digital Elevation Model: ASTER GDEM (v2.0)
+2.1.2.
+Digital Elevation Model: ASTER GDEM (v2.0)

 We used the Global Digital Elevation Model, version 2.0 (GDEM v2.0) as an ancillary layer in many analyses.
 Produced from images acquired by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) the GDEM dataset was jointly released by the Ministry of Economy, Trade, and Industry (METI) of Japan and NASA.
-The first and second versions of the ASTER GDEM were released in June 2009 and October 2011 respectively.
-The 30-meter resolution ASTER GDEM was generated using stereo-pair images collected by the ASTER instrument onboard the Terra satellite.
-The dataset is distributed in GeoTIFF format, spanning from 83S to 83N.
+The 30-meter resolution 'ASTER GDEM was generated using stereo-pair images collected by the ASTER instrument onboard the Terra satellite.
+ASTER GDEM v2.0 data from the Land Processes Distributed Active Archive Center's (LP DAAC) at lpdaac.usgs.gov.

-2.3 MODIS VCF Tree Cover Layer
+2.1.3.
+MODIS VCF Tree Cover Layer

-The MODerate-resolution Imaging Spectroradiometer (MODIS) Vegetation Continuous Fields (VCF) Tree Cover dataset, Version 5, was produced at 250-m resolution globally from 2000 to 2010 (DiMiceli et al 2011).
-In contrast to methods based on linear mixture models (e.g., DeFries et al. 1999, Asner et al. 2005), the MODIS VCF is based on a flexible regression tree algorithm, which is more capable of incorporating empirical information to improve correlation of estimates to measured tree cover.
-Although the MODIS Tree Cover VCF has been used for a wide range of continental- to global-scale assessments, many land cover changes occur in patches beneath its 250-m resolution (Townshend and Justice 1988).
-Higher-resolution continuous-field datasets had been generated for limited areas based on Landsat data (e.g., Homer et al. 2004), but there were currently no global datasets representing tree cover at resolutions finer than that of the MODIS sensor.
+The MODIS Vegetation Continuous Fields (VCF) Tree Cover version 5 dataset (MOD44B), was produced at 250 m resolution globally from 2000 to 2010 (DiMiceli et al 2011).
+The MODIS VCF is based on a flexible regression tree algorithm.
+Although the MODIS Tree Cover VCF has been used for a wide range of continental to global scale assessments, many land cover changes occur in patches smaller than 250 m resolution (Townshend and Justice 1988).
+Higher resolution continuous field datasets have been generated for limited areas based on Landsat data (e.g., Homer et al. 2004), but there are no global datasets representing tree cover at resolutions finer than that of the MODIS sensor.
+The MOD44B version 5 dataset can be found on the LP DAAC's Data Pool (https://lpdaac.usgs.gov/tools/data-pool/).